clin1230/Interactive-Lab-Hub/Lab 6/README.md

 ## Part C: Make Your Own

-**Requirements:**
-- 3+ people, 3+ Pis
-- Each Pi contributes sensor input via MQTT
-- Meaningful or fun interaction

-**Ideas:**

-**Sensor Fortune Teller**
-- Each Pi sends 0-255 from different sensor
-- Server generates fortunes from combined values

-**Frankenstories**
-- Sensor events → story elements (not text!)
-- Red = danger, gesture up = climbed, distance <10cm = suddenly

-**Distributed Instrument**
-- Each Pi = one musical parameter
-- Only works together

-**Others:** Games, presence display, mood ring

-### Deliverables

-Replace this README with your documentation:

-**1. Project Description**
-- What does it do?
-Why interesting?
-User experience?

-**2. Architecture Diagram**
-- Hardware, connections, data flow
-- Label input/computation/output

-**3. Build Documentation**
-- Photos of each Pi + sensors
-- MQTT topics used
-- Code snippets with explanations

-**4. User Testing**
-- **Test with 2+ people NOT on your team**
-- Photos/video of use
-- What did they think before trying?
-- What surprised them?
-- What would they change?

-**5. Reflection**
-- What worked well?
-- Challenges with distributed interaction?
-- How did sensor events work?
-- What would you improve?
+## **1. Project Description**

+A fun interactive game where a **central moderator Pi** runs the game logic and each player interacts with their own Raspberry Pi equipped with an ADPS sensor or buttons.

+Players can choose between **two modes**:

+1. **`Hot Potato`** : 3 Raspberry Pis, each assigned to one player: Player 1, Player 2, Player 3.
+Pis are connected via a simple network (e.g., using sockets, MQTT, or a simple shared server).
+One Pi starts with the “hot potato.”

+3. **`Rock Paper Scissors`** :

+---

+### `Hot Potato` Mode

+1. Moderator starts the game → publishes `game/mode = hot_potato`.
+2. Potato starts with a random player → publishes `game/state = player_X_has_potato`.
+3. Players “pass” the potato by waving hand near the sensor → publishes `game/player/{id}/action = pass`.
+4. Moderator Pi tracks who currently has the potato and the timer.
+5. When timer ends → the player holding the potato loses → publishes `game/winner`.

+---

+### `Rock Paper Scissors` Mode

+1. Moderator starts → publishes `game/mode = rps`.
+2. Each player selects their move via sensor/button → publishes `game/player/{id}/action = rock/paper/scissors`.
+3. Moderator Pi collects all moves → computes winner → publishes `game/winner`.
+4. Players’ Pis display winner feedback (LEDs, sound, etc.).

+## 2. Architecture Diagram

+Hardware

+Connections

+Data flow

+Label input/computation/output

+## **3. Build Documentation**

+Photos of each Pi + sensors

+MQTT topics used

+Code snippets with explanations

+## **4. User Testing**

+Test with 2+ people NOT on your team

+Photos/video of use

+What did they think before trying?

+What surprised them?

+What would they change?

+## **5. Reflection**

+**What worked well?**
+- MQTT made communication between multiple Pis seamless.
+- Real-time updates for game state worked reliably.
+- Both game modes were intuitive and engaging for players.

+**Challenges with distributed interaction**
+- Ensuring all Pis stayed synchronized during fast-paced actions (like Hot Potato).
+- Handling delayed or missed MQTT messages in some network conditions.
+- Coordinating multiple sensor inputs simultaneously required careful timing logic.

+**How did sensor events work?**
+- ADPS sensors/buttons reliably triggered player actions.
+- Occasional missed triggers required debouncing logic or repeated reads.
+- Sensor input mapping to MQTT messages was straightforward and effective.

+**What would you improve?**
+- Add feedback LEDs or sounds for each player for better engagement.
+- Implement message acknowledgment or retries to reduce missed events.
+- Create a visual scoreboard/dashboard to track scores and rounds.
 ---

 ## Code Files